Our Partners

 Peace Library System (PLS)

-Working cooperatively with municipalities and public libraries, Peace Library System stays on top of the trends and changes in the library world.
+Working cooperatively with municipalities and public libraries, the Peace Library System stays on top of the trends and changes in the library world.
 They do this to assist libraries in offering the best possible services to their patrons and provide a means for independent libraries to work together to maximize value and minimize costs.

 The High Level Municipal Library is a member of the Peace Library System and benefits from its shared resources.